PDC-support/hpc-intro-retired/_episodes/01-linux.md

 #### About homework assignments

-Available on Triton.
+Available on Tegner.
 See details in the *$course_directory/assignment/homework.txt*.

 ---